 Some REITs have not only survived, but thrived, in turbulent times such as the COVID-19 pandemic.

-REITs emcompass many different classes of real estate.
+REITs encompass many different classes of real estate.
 Asset classes such as apartments, industrial and logistics facilities, and essential retail businesses, have proven their necessity amid the pandemic.
 As a result, some REITs specializing in these asset classes, such as Skyline’s REIT investments, have continued to see stable performance through the pandemic.